mzyl/bookbytes2.0/README.md

 - [ ] Reimplement so each connection to site gets a different session
   - ~~Should store library files to be accessed repeatedly instead of walking directory every time~~
     - "Files" are now stored in global variable
+      - This is different now, thanks to ikiris.
 - [ ] Add feedback solution
 - [ ] Finalize web interface
 - [ ] Replicate local server on digitalocean or similar